Home DNA test kitsChoose category

 - - Assess the risk of hereditary diseases, the causes of existing diseases and other physical dispositions

-- - Bring to light information about cell ageing
+- - Bring to light information about cell aging

-Not only the genes themselves can be examined in the laboratory, but also how the body reads and activates them.
+Not only the genes themselves can be analysed in the laboratory, but also how the body reads and utilises them.
 The processes that take place in the body are called epigenetics.
 Each of your cells has the same DNA.
-It is epigenetic processes that decide how cells develop and what function they take on.
+It is epigenetic processes that decide how cells develop and which function they take on.

 Among other things, epigenetic tests can examine the extent to which environmental influences and our lifestyle have affected our cells.
-This allows conclusions to be drawn about cell ageing, for example.
+This allows conclusions to be drawn about cell aging, for example.

 What does the analysis of gene variants tell me?